Women's Super League final day: Stories of the 2024-25 season from champions Chelsea to relegated Crystal Palace

 A year on from the joyous scenes of a momentous Championship winning season, Crystal Palace are back where they started.

-Having only managed two wins - at least two less than any other side in the division - it's no wonder.
-A return of 10 points from 21 games simply won't cut it.
+Having only managed two wins, at least two less than any other side in the division, it's no wonder.
+A return of 10 points from 21 games simply won't cut it, with a points-per-game rate of 0.48 - currently the second worst ever by a team in their WSL debut season.

 Palace are the third team to only manage a one-year stint in the WSL - which introduced relegation in 2014 - behind Doncaster Belles (2016) and Bristol City (2024).